hannahgz/hannahgz.github.io/_pages/about.md

 On campus, I served as the Co-Chair @ [Harvard WECode](https://www.harvardwecode.com/), the largest student-run conference for women in tech in the world.
 I've also been a Case Team Lead @ [Harvard College Consulting Group](https://www.harvardconsulting.org/).
 Most recently, I also joined the [Peer Concentration Advising](https://www.harvardconsulting.org/) team for the CS Department!

-I love exploring new places, playing spikeball on the beach, falling down the rabbit hole of a good [book](https://www.goodreads.com/user/show/24304067-hannah-zhou), thrifting, watching random YouTube videos, and having meaningful conversations with friends and family.
+I love exploring new places, playing spikeball on the beach, falling down the rabbit hole of a good [book](https://www.goodreads.com/user/show/24304067-hannah-zhou), thrifting, watching random YouTube videos, and having meaningful conversations with friends and family!